SuperheroesValley/SuperHeroesWiki/content/preparation/intro.md

 ---
 ***Authors: [Stefano Ivancich](https://www.linkedin.com/in/stefano-ivancich/)***

+**⚠️You need to prepare for interviews!:**
-Academic books prepare you for fancy research, they will make you a better software engineer, but they're not sufficient for interviews.
+ - Academic books prepare you for fancy research, they will make you a better software engineer, but they're not sufficient for interviews.
-You need to prepare with real interview questions and learn their patterns.
+ - You need to prepare with real interview questions and learn their patterns.
 It's about developing a fresh algorithm, not memorizing existing problems.
-At most of the top tech companies (and many other companies), algorithm and coding problems form the largest component of the interview process.
-The interviewer is looking to evaluate your ability to solve algorithmic problems you haven't seen before, to ask the right questions to clarify ambiguity and explain your thought process.
+ - At almost all top tech companies (and many other companies), **algorithm and coding problems** are the largest component of the interview process.
+ - The interviewer is looking to evaluate your ability to solve algorithmic problems you haven't seen before, to ask the right questions to clarify ambiguity, spotting edge cases, explain your thought process and time management skills.
 If you are starting to feel comfortable with the interview problems, and think that you need just one or two more months, it may be a good time to start applying!
 Recruiters are also often pretty flexible, and once you get in contact with them (sometimes not an easy task!), they may even schedule your interviews in a month or two if you ask for some extra preparation time.

 Month 1.
 Applying to all the companies you want, waiting for the responses, talking with the recruiters, and scheduling interviews.